jacoscaz/treesandrobots.github.io/_posts/2019-06-16-redux-react-without-bundlers-compilers-package-managers-build-system.md

 management and I appreciate how the community has come together to produce and share so many reusable components.
-Whereas I'm not sure that `React` is here to stay for good - diffing and reconciling are expensive operations, after all - it has already left an impression that will surely shape future frameworks.
+Whereas I'm not sure that `React` is here to stay for good - diffing and reconciling are expensive operations, after all - it has definitely left an impression that will shape future frameworks.

 So, can we use `React` without a build system?
 Absolutely!
 What follows is a simple `React` / `Redux` application that _just works_.
-No build build system, just pure client-side JavaScript.
+No build system, just pure, client-side JavaScript.
 Enjoy!

 ```js
 <!doctype html>